 In Stage Two, you are to expand upon your chosen topic in 2,500 words.
 The BERKELEY PRIZE Committee encourages Semifinalists to improve the crafting of their ideas.
 A few suggestions as to how you can make your Essay more effective for both professional and non-professional readers:

 We ask that you include four (4) digital photographs of images that help describe the content of your essay.
-One of these photos can be the image you already posted with your Proposal, but it needs to be re-posted.
-The photograph should be no larger then 1 MB, and be in .jpeg format.
+Two of these photos can be the images you already posted with your Proposal, but it needs to be re-posted.
+The photographs should be no larger then 1 MB, and be in .jpeg format.
 No more then four photographs will be accepted.
 You can use a digital camera, a film camera (and scan the printed image), or even capture the image on a cell phone and transfer it to your document.
 There is space provided at the end of the submittal form to upload the images.
 Space is also provided to number and caption each image.

 In selecting these four images, imagine that a publisher or editor of an online blog, or a newspaper, or a magazine have accepted your essay for publication.
 One of their requirements is that you supply four illustrations that help describe and explain the points made in your essay.
 What illustrations would you submit that not only provided the basic information about your topic, but also help further your written arguments?
 As part of this process, refer to these illustrations at the appropriate spots within your essay.